AdobeDocs/platform-learn.en/help/tutorial-data-architect-and-engineer/enable-profiles.md

 ---
-title: Stitch Profiles | Getting Started with Adobe Experience Platform for Data Architects and Data Engineers
+title: Enable Real-time Customer Profiles | Getting Started with Adobe Experience Platform for Data Architects and Data Engineers
 description: In this lesson, you will enable your schemas and datasets for Real-time Customer Profile.
 feature: profile
 topics: